owlcms/owlcms4-heroku-updater/README.md

-# Cloud Deployment Updater for OWLCMS4 Apps
+# Cloud Updater for OWLCMS4 Apps
 Updater for cloud installations of owlcms4 and publicresults

 #### Rationale

 OWLCMS applications such as [OWLCMS4](https://github.com/owlcms/owlcms4-heroku) and its [Public Results Relay](https://github.com/owlcms/publicresults-heroku) can be deployed to Heroku using a simple button.
-But hundreds of people could conceivably deploy that way, there is no automation that would cause an update to the master to update the deployments.
-Heroku does not provide an automatic "redeploy" button either.
+But since hundreds of people could conceivably deploy that way, Heroku does not provide an automatic mechanism to subscribe to the source and update automatically.
+And unfortunately, no "please update me" option either.
+This program fills that gap.

-#### Updating Existing OWLCMS installations
+#### Updating Existing OWLCMS Cloud Installations

-> *This program will update installations done using the * `Deploy to Heroku` *button after release 4.5.* For older installations, proceed as before (`heroku` command-line or uninstall/reinstall).
+> This program will update installations done using the  `Deploy to Heroku` button *since release 4.5.* For older installations, proceed as before (`heroku` command-line or uninstall/reinstall).

 This program is downloaded to a user's workstation from the [Releases](https://github.com/jflamy/owlcms4-heroku-updater/releases/latest) page.
 On Windows, you can double-click on the .exe.
 On other platforms, the program is run from the command-line.